steebchen/cartridge-slot-sdk/SETUP.md

 pnpm generate
 ```

-This reads `../slot/schema.json` and generates TypeScript types in `src/generated/`.
+This fetches the schema from `https://raw.githubusercontent.com/cartridge-gg/slot/refs/heads/main/slot/schema.json` and generates TypeScript types in `src/generated/`.

 ### Build the project